Table of content

 Entrepreneurs are known to be enthusiastic risk-takers.
 However, with established trends thrown into disarray, it will be prudent to scale down on new ventures and investments.
 There are just too many unknowns that are affecting the business landscape.

-Questions like ‘when, or if, a vaccine will be available to the public?’ and ‘how to balance restarting economies without compromising safety?’ will determine policies that govern how businesses operate during the pandemic.
+Questions like ‘when, or if, a vaccine will be available to the public?’, ' will all employees have to be vaccinated?' and ‘how to balance restarting economies without compromising safety?’ will determine policies that govern how businesses operate during the pandemic.

 Demands in specific industries have also plunged to an all-time low.
 The tourism industry is predicted to record 100.8 million job losses in 2020.
 The recent Airbnb’s layoff is a measure to “reduce our investment in activities that do not directly support the core of our host community”, according to its co-founder.